David-Barnes-Data-Imaginations/persona-forge-langgraph/README.md

       |
       |
       v
-[Agent 4 scrolls through the Psychoanalysis (F) and generates code in the Cypher language (F) for upload to Neo4J] (H)
-      |
-[Agent 5 Creates Vector Embeddings and 'Text-Chunk' Graph for use in 'Hybrid Graph RAG]
+[Agent 4 Uses 'personality_summary' & 'search_psychological_insights' based on the users query of the client.
+ The users query is converted to embeddings, and the agent searches the graph for top scoring similarities(Hybrid Graph RAG)]

 External:
 - The Neo4J database and dashboard can be used for Human analysis